Key Software Development Team Roles and Responsibilities

 • An estimation document that is broken down into approximate costs, timelines for the project, and terms and conditions, clarifying details such as payment options and collaboration models.

-• proposal document that walks you through the tech and business approach your vendor has chosen for the implementation of your project, including the outline of inputs and outputs expected from both the client and the vendor.
+• A proposal document that walks you through the tech and business approach your vendor has chosen for the implementation of your project, including the outline of inputs and outputs expected from both the client and the vendor.

 These documents will help you get a rough idea of the processes your vendor is trying to organize for your project, the ideal software development team they’re putting together, the potential risks and assumptions involved, and finally where exactly all those costs are coming from.
 Soon after you’ve received the aforementioned documents, your account manager might follow up with a call to talk you through them with answers to all of the questions on the estimates and why some of the rationales were made.